 - Passion fruit mousse is a common dessert, and its pulp is routinely used to decorate the tops of cakes.

-- Flavored syrup is made up of passion fruit which is used on shaved ice, and the fruit is also eaten raw, sprinkled with sugar.
+- Flavoured syrup is made up of it which is used on shaved ice, and the fruit is also eaten raw, sprinkled with sugar.

-- It is used as a dessert flavoring for cookies, malasadas, cheesecakes, and mochi ice cream.
+- It is used as a dessert flavouring for cookies, malasadas, cheesecakes, and mochi ice cream.

-- It is also favored as a jam, butter.
+- It is also favoured as a jam, butter.